Registration for our 2023 Programs is now OPEN!

 • and so much more!

 • WBW is using our very own business simulation software and integrating that with Zoom video conferencing.
-We will also utilize the college-level Learning Management System Blackboard for a seamless student experience.
+We will also utilize Google Classroom for a seamless student experience.

-Virtual Summer 5-day camp – June 26th-30th – Business & Telehealth Pathways
+Virtual Summer 5-day camp – June 24th-28th – Business & Advanced Business Pathways

-In-Person Overnight Camp – University of Puget Sound – July 23rd-28th – Business, Advanced Business, & Clean Energy
+In-Person Overnight Camp – University of Puget Sound – August 4th-9th – Business, Advanced Business, & Healthcare Pathways

-In-Person Day Camp – Renton Technical College – August 14th-18th – Business, Advanced Business, & Telehealth/Healthcare Pathways
+In-Person Day Camp – Renton Technical College – August 19th-23rd – Business, Advanced Business, & Healthcare Pathways

 I learned so much about teamwork, leadership, and professionalism.
 Washington Business Week was my first time in a leadership position (as the CEO of the company).
 I learned what it meant to lead a team.
 At University of Washington, we have team projects in every class.
 Everything I learned directly applies to what I do now.